Mark Walters, MD

 - Please review the ECFMG requirements for additional information

 Offers for interviews will be made via email starting in March.
-Interviews will be held on Thursday and Friday in May.
+Interviews will be held on Tuesday, April 23 and Wednesday, April 24.
 If invited for an interview, please plan on being here all day.
 In most cases, interviews will be completed by 4 p.m.
 Applicants are invited and highly encouraged to attend a social dinner the night before with our current fellows.
 Detailed information regarding the actual interview day, traveling to Cleveland, hotel accommodations, etc. will be provided to the applicant once the interview is confirmed.

 For further questions please contact: